 It does what it says on the tin.
 It’s simply a test to make sure that all of your car’s electrical bits and pieces are in good condition.
-Just one small electric technical glitch and your car could be done for, something that none of us want.
-So be brave, take it to the garage and give it the tender love and care that it deserves by making sure that all the electric parts are in fully working order.
+Just one small electric technical glitch and your car could be done for, something that none of us wants.
+So be brave, take it to the garage and give it the tender love and care that it deserves by making sure that all the electric parts are in full working order.

 There are many advantages of carrying out these preventative maintenance tips on your car, and you’ll be thanking yourself in the long run.
 However, by ignoring problems with your car and hoping that they’ll go away and undetected, you’re wrong.
 Invest in your car when you can to prevent the repair bill from being higher than necessary.

-If you’ve made the mistake of neglecting your car and now it’s fallen to pieces and you need to get rid, then get yourself a value for it here.
+If you’ve made the mistake of neglecting your car and now it’s fallen to pieces and you need to get rid of, then get yourself a value for it here.
 You can compare values from our best buyers from within the UK just by entering your reg number.
 So don’t waste any time, get started today.